Office of the President Staff

 Chief of Staff and Associate Vice President of Administration

-As Chief of Staff and Associate Vice President for Administration, Grace Hernandez reports directly to the President and serves as the liaison between the President and other members of the senior staff.
-In addition, Human Resources, Institutional Research, Payroll and the Office of Communications & Marketing report to Grace.
-She has a long history working in higher education and previously served as Chief of Staff and Affirmative Action Director at The University of Missouri-Kansas City (UMKC).
+As Chief of Staff and Associate Vice President for Administration, Grace Hernandez reports directly to the President and serves as the liaison between the President and other members of his senior staff.
+In addition, Human Resources, the Office of Communications & Marketing, the Title IX office, and the President's Performance Series report to Grace.
+She has a long history working in higher education and previously served as Chief of Staff to the President and Affirmative Action Director at The University of Missouri-Kansas City (UMKC).
 Prior to UMKC, she served as the Director of Diversity & EEO Office at The University of Texas at San Antonio (UTSA).
 Grace earned her B.A. in English from UTSA and received a M.A. in Human Resources Development from Webster University.
-She is also an active member of the Lubbock community and serves on the boards of the Lubbock Chamber of Commerce, the Science Spectrum and United Way.
+She is also an active member in the Lubbock community and has served on the board of the Lubbock Chamber of Commerce, the Science Spectrum, United Way and CASA of the South Plains.

 Executive Assistant to the President

-Mikki serves as the Executive Assistant to the President.
-Primarily, she supports the needs of the President and many administrative functions for the Office of the President.
-Mikki is a graduate of Texas Tech with a B.A. in English and began her career with the university in 1996.
-She served in executive assistant positions for the Vice Presidents for Administration and Finance, Enrollment Management, Student Affairs, and Institutional Diversity, before moving to the President's Office in 2012.
+Mikki Ross serves as the Executive Assistant to the President and supports the needs of the President and administrative needs of the Office of the President.
+Mikki is a graduate of Texas Tech University, with a B.A. in English, and began her career with the university in 1996.
+She served in executive assistant positions for the vice presidents for Administration and Finance, Enrollment Management, Student Affairs, and Institutional Diversity, before joining the President's Office in 2012.
+Mikki is married to Christopher, her college sweetheart, and she cherishes the time she gets to spend with her family.
+She and Christopher love to share life traveling to new places, exploring their interests, and having adventures.

 Executive Administrative Associate